Ralim/IronOS/README.md

 # TS100
 This is a complete re-write of the open source software for the ts100 soldering iron.
-This project is feature complete for use as a soldering iron, *but is still open to ideas and suggestions.*
+This project is feature complete for use as a soldering iron, *so please suggest any feature improvements you would like!*

 This project was started to remove the need for USB for changing system settings.
 In the latest official firmware they have also added a settings menu system, so it is still worth comparing the two firmwares to select your preferred option.

+**Please note that when running the iron off a Lithium battery pack, the Iron is only rated to 24V input.
+So using a fully charged 6S battery exceeds this rating, and is done so at your own risk.
+Please calibrate your irons voltage reading when you are using a lithium battery after any firmware upgrades.**

 ## Features
 * Soldering / Temperature control